sroscoe2/CSCE156-Lab03/readme.md

 ### Peer Programming Pair-Up

-You may work on this lab with a partner or by yourself.
-Whichever you choose, you should submit your code to the corresponding Handin assignment.
+You will work on this lab with a partner.
+One of you should submit your code to the corresponding Handin assignment, or both of you should submit identical code.
 Handin link: https://cse-apps.unl.edu/handin

-If you attend lab over Zoom, you may work in a a pair programming setup.
+You will work in a pair programming setup.
 At the start of each lab, you may be randomly paired up with another student by a lab instructor.
 One of you will be designated the driver and the other the navigator.

 The navigator will be responsible for reading the instructions and telling the driver what is to be done.
 The driver will be in charge of the keyboard and workstation (on Zoom, this means the driver shares their screen).
 Both driver and navigator are responsible for suggesting fixes and solutions together.
 Neither the navigator nor the driver is "in charge."
 Beyond your immediate pairing, you are encouraged to help and interact and with other pairs in the lab.

 Each week you should try to alternate: if you were a driver last week, be a navigator next, etc. Resolve any issues (you were both drivers last week) within your pair.
 Ask the lab instructor to resolve issues only when you cannot come to a consensus.